LucasvanKasteren/eduvpn-log-analysis/README.md

 ### Python script: `impossible_travel.py`

 #### Purpose
 The `impossible_travel.py` script is designed to process journalctl JSON log entries, detect suspicious login activities, and report potential security incidents.
-It leverages the MaxMind-DB-Reader library together with DB-IP lite databases to map IP addresses to geolocation and parses OpenVPN and WireGuard configuration data for enhanced analysis.
+It leverages the MaxMind-DB-Reader library together with DB-IP Lite databases to map IP addresses to geolocation and parses OpenVPN and WireGuard configuration data for enhanced analysis.

 #### Functions
 1. `load_data(db_country_path, db_asn_path)`
-   - Loads the IP to Country Lite" and IP to ASN Lite databases from the specified file path using the MaxMind-DB-Reader library.
+   - Loads the IP to Country Lite and IP to ASN Lite databases from the specified file path using the MaxMind-DB-Reader library.
 This is still necessary to do source IP to geolocation conversion for WireGuard connections.
 2. `wireguard_data_to_dict(wireguard_peers)`
    - Parses the WireGuard configuration data from `wg show` to a text file and organises it into a dictionary for easy accessing.
 3. `parse_wireguard_protocol(...)`